Liberal Studies

 MAP is designed for professionals seeking a year-round, project-based program for personal development, career advancement, and preparation for advanced degrees.
 Classroom teachers and other educators choose MAP for supervised graduate work centered on problems of practice; other MAP students are creatives pursuing projects in interdisciplinary areas such as the arts, religious and spiritual studies, and Indigenous studies.

-Under supervision of the program director and a project mentor, students discover and understand the best and most important things that have been thought, said and executed in their subject area.
+Research: Under the supervision of the program director and project mentor, students explore and engage with the most important ideas, theories, and practices in their chosen field of study.

 • Application